THE

 2. Definitions.

-3. Appointment of officers.
+3. Appointment of officers and officials.

 5. Constitution of the Board.